Updated November 21, 2023

 Investors widely use the tax-equivalent yield formula to determine if an investment in a municipal bond is equivalent to its corresponding investment in a taxable bond.
 On the other hand, in the case of different tax brackets of a particular investor, this calculation is very helpful in making wise investment decisions.

 Examples of Tax Equivalent Yield Formula

 Let us assume there are two investors – Investor A and Investor B.

-Investor A falls in 28 percent tax bracket where is invested B like a tax bracket of 20 does use the tax equivalent yield formula we can make sure whether a municipal Bond with interest rate of 10% per annum would be beneficial for investor A or invested B?
+Investor A falls in the 28 percent tax bracket, whereas invested B uses the tax-equivalent yield formula, like a tax bracket of 20.
+We can make sure whether a municipal bond with an interest rate of 10% per annum would benefit investor A or investor B.